 Your guide will meet you at the Bari airport at 12 pm for a transfer to the first hotel (approximately 1 hr).
 We will gather at the hotel for introductions, bike fitting

 Selva di Fasano - Ostuni - 37

 We will ride to Ostuni, an area that has been inhabited since the Stone Age.
 Bike to one of the loveliest towns along the Mediterranean where white houses, piled like sugar cubes against an azure sky, remind you of the Greek Islands.
-The brightness of its whitewashed houses, set against a sea of stately olive trees, provides a spectacular perspective of this rich seaside farmland.
+The brightness of the whitewashed houses, set against a sea of stately olive trees, provides a spectacular perspective of this rich seaside farmland.
 On the way back, we ride by centuries-old olive trees that are like amazing natural sculptures.
-We'll have a close look at those monumental trees during a visit planned at an olive oil producer.
+We'll have a close look at those monumental trees during a visit at an olive oil producer.
 Pass by dry stone walls and more olive groves, and pedal along the coast before going back inland to Selva di Fasano.
 Dinner is a seafood lover’s delight right by the water.

 Alberobello - 28